 The Tithe Is Not Your Covenant

 There is no such thing as a tithe covenant in the Bible.
-For example, there are five significant covenants in the Bible, and they’re not based on the tithe.
+For example, the Bible has five significant covenants that don’t involve the tithe.
 The five major covenants include the following:

 In Noah’s covenant, God promises Noah He will never again destroy the earth with a flood (Genesis 9:8-17).

-In the Abrahamic covenant, God promises Abraham that He’ll make him the father of many nations and bless him with the land.
+In the Abrahamic covenant, God promises Abraham He’d make him the father of many nations and bless him with the land.
 The exchange was for Abraham to believe in God’s promise (Genesis 12:1-3).

 Next is the Mosaic Covenant (Exodus 19 & 24).
 This covenant is made with Moses and the children of Israel.
 Here God claims the Hebrew Israelites as his people.
 The Lord says you are my people, and I am your Lord.

-Plus, it’s a conditional covenant where the Lord promises the Hebrew Israelites blessings if they are obedient to the Law of Moses (Exodus 19:5).
-Otherwise, they would be cursed for their disobedience.
+Plus, it’s a conditional covenant where the Lord promises the Hebrew Israelites blessings for obeying the Law of Moses (Exodus 19:5).
+Otherwise, they would be cursed for disobedience.
 So the basis of the Mosaic Law Covenant is obedience, not tithes.

 Then there is the Davidic covenant (2 Samuel 7; 1 Chronicles 17:11-14; 2 Chronicles 6:16).
 With this covenant, the Most High promises David that he will have a descendent who will serve as king over the Hebrew Israelites.
 Again, we see a covenant based on God’s promise.